RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 # Getting started

-You are the operator at Tangible Labs Inc. and tasked with setting up servers for the company's new application, that's based on wildfly-swarm.
+You are the operator at Tangible Labs Inc. and tasked with setting up servers for the company's new application that's based on wildfly-swarm.
 After attending several sessions on automation, you've decided to give Ansible a go.

 The first lab will help you verifying the Ansible installation and getting acquainted with basic Ansible concepts.